 II.2.1.
 Companies establish, previously and abstractly, criteria and requirements regarding the profile of the members of the corporate bodies that are adequate to the function to be performed, considering, notably, individual attributes (such as competence, independence, integrity, availability and experience), and diversity requirements (with particular attention to equality between men and women), that may contribute to the improvement of the performance of the body and of the balance in its composition.

 Adopted Part I, Chapter 8.1.2 ff.
-II.16., II.2.7., II.2.9., III.54. and Part II, chapter 9.3.1 II.2.2.
-The management and supervisory bodies and their internal committees are governed by regulations - notably regarding the exercise of their powers, chairmanship, the frequency of meetings, operation and the duties framework of their members - fully disclosed on the website of the company, whereby minutes of the respective meetings shall be drawn up.
-Adopted Part 1, chapter 8.1.2 ff.
+II.16., II.2.7., II.2.9., III.54. and Part II, chapter 9.3.1

+Part 1, chapter 8.1.2 ff.
 II.2.2., II.2.7., II.2.9., III.34., 8.1.3, s.
 V.61. and 8.1.4 s.
 II.67.

-II.2.3.
-The composition and number of meetings for each year of the management and supervisory bodies and of their internal committees are disclosed on the website of the company Adopted Part 1 chapter 8.1.2 ff.
+11.2.3.
+The composition and number of meetings for each year of the management and supervisory bodies and of their internal committees are disclosed on the website of the company

+Part 1 chapter 8.1.2 ff.
 II.2.3., III.35. and 8.1.4 s.
 II.67.
-11.2.4.

 The companies adopt a whistle-blowing policy that specifies the main rules and procedures to be followed for each communication and an internal reporting channel that also includes access for nonemployees, as set forth in the applicable law.

-Adopted Part 1, chapter 8.1.3 ff.
-II.49., III.54. and Part 2, chapter 9.3 11.2.5.
+Part 1, chapter 8.1.3 ff.
+II.49., III.54. and Part 2, chapter 9.3

+11.2.5.
 The companies have specialised committees for matters of corporate governance, remuneration, appointments of members of the corporate bodies and performance assessment, separately or cumulatively.
-If the Remuneration Committee provided for in Article 399 of the Portuguese Commercial Companies Code has been set up, the present Recommendation can be complied with by assigning to said committee, if not prohibited by law, powers in the above matters Adopted Part 1, chapter 8.1.2 ff.
+If the Remuneration Committee provided for in Article 399 of the Portuguese Commercial Companies Code has been set up, the present Recommendation can be complied with by assigning to said committee, if not prohibited by law, powers in the above matters

+Part 1, chapter 8.1.2 ff.
 II.2.7., II.2.9. and III.53.
-11.3 Relations between Corporate Radies